-- Note: - Only connect IDE hard drives to the RAID IDE connectors. - PCI slot 3 and RAID IDE use the same IRQ.
-If you are using add-in cards such as PCI audio card, please do not install it into PCI slot 3. - If the system is booting from a drive that is connected to the RAID IDE connector, it will take 30 seconds for the system to power-on from the Suspend to RAM state. - By default, the Promise RAID controller is enabled.
-If you are not using this function, set the "Promise RAID Control" field (Advanced BIOS Features) to Disabled.
-The IRQ previously occupied by the controller will be available for other devices. - Refer to the RAID user's manual included in the CD for information on configuring RAID.
+- The RAID and Serial ATA functions cannot be used at the same time.
+Refer to the "Jumper Settings for Serial ATA or RAID" section in this chapter. - Only connect IDE hard drives to the RAID IDE connectors. - PCI slot 4 and RAID IDE use the same IRQ.
+If you are using add-in cards such as PCI audio card, please do not install it into PCI slot 4. - Refer to the RAID user's manual included in the CD for information on configuring RAID.